MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 ![Service Grouping](assets/service_grouping.png)

-Next let's create a static method that encapsulates create an user.
+Next let's create a static method that encapsulates the functionality for creating an user on Firebase.

 ```
 import Foundation